COVID-19 Supervisory and Regulatory FAQs

 A: With respect to the upcoming CCAR exercise, firms should submit the capital plans that they have developed by April 6, 2020.
 The plans will be used to monitor how firms are managing their capital in the current environment, planning for contingencies, and positioning themselves to continue lending to creditworthy households and businesses.

-Q: What is the appropriate capital treatment of SBA PPP loans, both when financed via the Federal Reserve's PPP Lending Facility and otherwise?
+Q: What is the appropriate capital treatment of SBA PPP loans, both when financed via the Federal Reserve's Paycheck Protection Program Liquidity Facility (PPPLF) and otherwise?

-A: As indicated in the interim final rule published by the Board, Office of the Comptroller of the Currency, and Federal Deposit Insurance Corporation on April 13, 2020, (85 FR 20387), a Board-regulated institution may neutralize the regulatory capital effects of a Paycheck Protection Program (PPP) covered loan that has been pledged as collateral for a non-recourse loan that is provided as part of the Paycheck Protection Program Lending Facility (PPPLF).
-Under the terms of the PPPLF, only an eligible depository institution may pledge a PPP-covered loan it has originated (i.e., closed and funded) as collateral to secure an extension of credit under the PPPLF.
+A: As indicated in the interim final rule published by the Board, Office of the Comptroller of the Currency, and Federal Deposit Insurance Corporation on April 13, 2020, (85 FR 20387), a banking organization may neutralize the regulatory capital effects of a PPP-covered loan that has been pledged as collateral for a non-recourse loan that is provided as part of the PPPLF.
+Under the terms of the PPPLF, a depository institution may pledge a PPP-covered loan it has originated (i.e., closed and funded) or purchased as collateral to secure an extension of credit under the PPPLF.
 Such PPP-covered loans are excluded from average total consolidated assets and total leverage exposure, and receive a 0 percent risk weight for purposes of standardized total risk-weighted assets and advanced approaches total risk-weighted assets, as applicable.

-In addition, a Board-regulated institution must apply a 0 percent risk weight (for purposes of standardized total risk-weighted assets and advanced approaches total risk-weighted assets) to a PPP-covered loan that has not been pledged to the PPPLF, including a PPP-covered loan originated by the Board-regulated institution or purchased in the secondary market, as well as those pledged to the discount window for primary credit.
+In addition, a Board-regulated institution must apply a 0 percent risk weight (for purposes of standardized total risk-weighted assets and advanced approaches total risk-weighted assets) to a PPP-covered loan that has not been pledged to the PPPLF, including a PPP-covered loan originated by the Board-regulated institution or purchased, as well as those pledged to the discount window for primary credit.
 However, the Board-regulated institution must include the on-balance-sheet carrying value of the PPP-covered loan in its average total consolidated assets and total leverage exposure.

 Q: What are the key changes from the interim final rule on the supplementary leverage ratio issued by the Board on April 1, 2020?